Jonathan Clarkson Gibbs: New York and the Abolitionist Movement

-Following his graduation in 1852, Gibbs studied at Princeton Theological Seminary from 1853 to 1854 but did not graduate due to financial constraints.
+Following his graduation in 1852, Gibbs studied at Princeton Theological Seminary from 1853 to 1854, but he did not graduate due to financial constraints.
 At the seminary, Gibbs studied under Charles Hodge, a pro-slavery advocate.
-Hodge, a Presbyterian minister, espoused the belief that, "slavery as such was not condemned by Scripture but that the way it was practiced in the South perpetuated great evil."
+Hodge, a Presbyterian minister, espoused the belief that "slavery as such was not condemned by Scripture but that the way it was practiced in the South perpetuated great evil."
 Unlike Nathan Lord, Hodge did support the war effort and President Abraham Lincoln.
 Though Gibbs was unable to graduate from the seminary, he was ordained in 1856.
 He was called as a pastor of Liberty Street Presbyterian Church in Troy, New York, where Henry Highland Garnet had been pastor.
 Gibbs invited the pro-slavery president of Dartmouth College, Nathan Lord, to give the ordination sermon.
 He "begged Dr. Lord as a special favor to preach his ordination sermon, giving as a reason that his college was the only (one) which would endure his presence."
 Lord delivered the sermon as a result of the absence of other ministers.

 Gibbs, by now a young minister, married Anna Amelia Harris, the daughter of a well-to-do black New York merchant and his wife.
-The couple had three children: Thomas Van Renssalaer Gibbs, Julia Pennington Gibbs, and Josephine Haywood Gibbs.
+The couple had three children: Thomas Van Renssalaer Gibbs, Julia Pennington Gibbs and Josephine Haywood Gibbs.

 Following his ordination, Gibbs became active in the abolitionist movement.
-He attended a series of black conventions where he worked with Frederick Douglass and served on committees.
+He attended a series of black conventions, where he worked with Frederick Douglass and served on committees.
 He gradually became known nationally for his work in the movement.
 Gibbs was featured in anti-slavery publications including The Liberator and The National Anti-Slavery Standard.
-His rising fame was indicative of Gibbs' own ambitions as well his skills as an orator and rising abolitionist minister.
+His rising fame was indicative of Gibbs's own ambitions as well his skills as an orator and rising abolitionist minister.
 His growing involvement in New York's abolitionist movement separated him from his family.
 In part due to his extensive absences from home and his parish duties, Gibbs became increasingly alienated from his wife.
 Anna was accustomed to living standards that a young pastor could not afford.
 The tension between husband and wife prompted Gibbs to consider leaving the United States for Africa to work as a missionary.
 However, he was persuaded by his congregation to abandon these plans.
 The marital discord eventually led to lengthy and bitter divorce proceedings, which lasted until 1862.
-Not long afterward, Gibbs returned to his native Philadelphia where he continued work in the abolitionist movement.
+Not long afterward, Gibbs returned to his native Philadelphia, where he continued to work in the abolitionist movement.